Charlotte, Vermont: Geography

-Charlotte is located in the southwest corner of Chittenden County.
+Charlotte is located in the southwestern corner of Chittenden County.
 It is bordered to the north by the town of Shelburne, to the east by Hinesburg, to the southeast by Monkton in Addison County, and to the south by Ferrisburgh in Addison County.
 To the west the town extends to the New York/Vermont border in the middle of Lake Champlain.
 According to the United States Census Bureau, the town has a total area of 130.4 sqkm, of which 106.9 sqkm is land and 23.6 sqkm, or 18.08%, is water.
 The village of East Charlotte is in the eastern part of the town, while West Charlotte colloquially known as "the West Village" (or the Four Corners Historic District), is located on the west side of U.S. Route 7 in the western part of town.

 Charlotte is home to 990 ft Mount Philo.
 The park was established in 1924 and is open seasonally.